reactiveui/splat/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-In GitHub, send a pull request to `splat:develop`.
+In GitHub, send a pull request to `splat:main`.

 If we suggest changes, then: